Don't Bully Me

 MITECS: Michigan adopted the "ISTE Standards for Students" called MITECS (Michigan Integrated Technology Competencies for Students) in 2018.

 2b.
 Engage in positive, safe, legal and ethical behavior when using technology, including social interactions online or when using networked devices.

 Kids Against Bullying

 CONTENT AREA RESOURCES

-Student will read about bullying and possibly complete writing in the form of answering questions or writing a short paper.
+Students will read about bullying and possibly complete writing in the form of answering questions or writing a short paper.

-Student can create posters(art), or a song (music) to teach others about the topic.
+Students can create posters(art), or a song (music) to teach others about the topic.

 This task card was created by Jean Smith, Van Buren Public Schools, April 2018.